-- a.
+a.
 Long-Term Use Restrictions.
 The HACC will enter into a HAP contract with the Owner for an initial term of up to 20 years.
 Within one year before expiration, the HACC may agree to extend the term of the HAP contract for additional terms up to five years for a total of 30 years if the HACC determines an extension is appropriate to continue providing affordable housing for low-income families.
-The extension is contingent upon appropriations authorized by the Congress of the United States of America, the HACC's fiscal budget authority, and voucher utilization capacity. - b.
+The extension is contingent upon appropriations authorized by the Congress of the United States of America, the HACC's fiscal budget authority, and voucher utilization capacity.

+- b.
 Rents and Operating Assistance.
-Residents of PBV-assisted units pay an incomebased rent equal to 30% of adjusted gross income less the utility allowance; the HACC pays the remainder of the rent to owner.
-However, the HACC has a maximum payment standard for each unit size and a utility allowance schedule that are considered when determining rent to the owner.
-The HACC also has a minimum rent of \$50.
+Residents of PBV-assisted units pay an income-based rent equal to 30% of adjusted gross income less the utility allowance; the HACC pays the remainder of the rent to owner.
+However, the HACC has a maximum payment standard for each unit size and a utility allowance schedule that are considered when determining rent to the owner. - c.

-- c.
 Management and Operations.
 The HACC expects developments containing the PBV-assisted units to be managed to high standards with effective lease enforcement a priority.
 The PBV-assisted units must be maintained and operated in compliance with all requirements of applicable law and HUD regulations.
 The property management efforts are expected, at all times, to be sensitive to issues facing low-income residents. - d.
 Resident Selection.
 Applicants currently on any of the HACC's wait lists for affordable housing receive a preference over other applicants.
 A site-based wait list will be formed for each PBV development and maintained by the HACC.
-The preferences the HACC uses in its HCV Program will also apply to its PBV Program; however, the preferences may be applied in a different order based on the target population of the development.
+The preferences, if any, the HACC uses in its HCV Program will also apply to its PBV Program; however, the preferences may be applied in a different order based on the target population of the development.
 The HACC may also implement additional project specific preferences in its PBV Program based on the target population.
+Applicants must be processed in the order they appear on the site-based wait list.